TakuKitamura/ttool-fstar/src/main/resources/help/encryption.md

-## Encryption
+# Encryption

-The encryption :
+Encryption expresses how encryption are realized.

 - None
-- Software Encryption
+- Software Encryption.
+It means that encryption are performed by the processor itself.
-- Hardware Security Module
+- Hardware Security Module: encryption are assumed to be performed by a co-processor